dcnoway/dance_link/CPPNote.md

+# The self-redemption notes of a out-man coder who barely coding for Twenty years

+## Language choose

+C++: as my prefer language, which have a very clear memory structures and control abilities helps to get a solid understand for the modern language features.

+Python: for scripting language and kids educations

+Java: too many java programmers, forget it.
+Just get knowing about popular Java framework and Java platforms at a architect  level.

+TypeScript: strong-type JavaScript with basic OO support, front-end practice language with node.js and electron lib.

-# template seperate file does NOT compile!!!
+# template separate file does NOT compile!!!

+My first day recall c++ skills like a idiot, acting like a rookie...

-Pls do not seperate code with template into header file and impl file!!!
+Pls do not separate code with template into header file and implement file!!!
 Ridiculous error hint:

 ```
 xxx::xxx() reference not find
 ```
 # smart_pointer
-1. Do NOT constract more than one smart_pointer on one obj
+1. Do NOT construct more than one smart_pointer on one obj

 2. std::enable_shared_from_this is a utility class helper to safely get a smart pointer like make_shared(this) 2.1